©2009 Nick Anthony Fiorenza, All Rights Reserved

 The IC stars are our anti-culminating stars.
 They reveal the nature of the foundation upon which we stand and from which we participate in the world.
 The IC stars also reveal the nature of the genetic patterning through which our soul manifests, and thus, also our inherent patterns we need to embrace and master.
 The IC stars and IC sidereal sign also reveals the type of environment best supportive for our physical well being.
 Understanding and integrating the IC energetic is essential for balance and support in our lives.
 This is about embracing our genetic patterning including the family scenario and blood line into which we were born.
 To fully infuse soul into the physical body is to fully incarnate, this the movement from MC to IC, and this is required to fully express soul level awareness in and through physical consciousness.

-In contrast to counter-clockwise house rotation, which is fitting to the aspiring personality looking upward, seeking soul-level awareness, clockwise house rotation is far more fitting if we are exploring soul-level sidereal astrology, as we are looking down from soul-level awareness upon incarnate life.
-With clockwise house rotation we are facing the movement of the planets, embracing their energetics, rather than be blown around by them in circle, or worse yet running in reaction from the experrience they bring.
-Clockwise house rotation matches a day's unfoldment --as the Sun rises and the east (ASC) and sets in the west DSC): The IC is mid-night.
+Clockwise house rotation is far more fitting if we are exploring soul-level sidereal astrology.
+From this perspective, we are looking down from soul-level awareness upon incarnate life.
+This perspective upon incarnate life reveals what we are doing here on Earth from soul's vantage.
+With clockwise house rotation we are facing the movement of the planets, embracing their energetics, consciously evolving, rather than be blown around by them in circle, or worse yet running in reaction from the experrience they bring.
+Clockwise house rotation matches a day's unfoldment—as the Sun rises and the east (ASC) and sets in the west DSC): The IC is mid-night.
 The ASC (the eastern rising stars) is sunrise, day-break.
 The MC is noon, the day's culmination.
 The DSC (western setting stars) is sunset, days end.
 This east to west direction is also Earth's precessional direction, the opposite direction of planetary movement around our Sun.
 Precessional movement of Earth's pole (and the vernal axis) through heavens reveals the evolutionary cycle of the soul collective on Earth.

 As we explore clockwise house rotation, we can see how the houses (life areas) naturally and smoothly progress from one to another, something that is not so obvious in counter-clockwise house rotation.